alexander-haw/alexander-haw.github.io/_sources/README.rst.txt

 A Creative Solution
 ###################

 	My vehicle last winter, a 1999 Subaru Legacy, needed a new pulley for its timing assembly.
 Shown to the left is my finished result.
-This is a 3D printed <i>patch</i> of sorts, which replaces the damaged teeth on the part.
+This is a 3D printed *patch*, which replaces the damaged teeth on the part.
 I created the part in CAD, created it on a 3D printer, then held it in place with bolts.
 The pulley required some modification to fit the patch.
 Once it was complete, this part lasted several months until the clutch became the demise of the car.

 	.. thumbnail:: _images/sprocket_printing.jpg
 		:width: 200px